vippsas/vipps-partner-api/vipps-partner-postman.md

 Here is a proposed order of steps, but you can send most of these requests independently of each other.

 1. Send request `Get Access Token`.
 This provides you with access to the API.
 2. Send request `Get sale unit details based on MSN`.
 This returns a JSON structure with the details, including the org number.
 If necessary, update `orgno` in the environment.
+See [`GET:v0/salesunits/:msn/`](https://vippsas.github.io/vipps-partner-api/#/Sales%20units/getMSN).
 3. Send request `Get merchant by organization number` for details about the transaction.
+See [`GET:v0/merchants/:orgno`](https://vippsas.github.io/vipps-partner-api/#/Merchants/getMerchant).
 4. Review the `Order products on behalf of merchants` to see an example of ordering products.
 Since this is running on the production server, you might not want to run it.
+See [`POST:v0/products/orders`](https://vippsas.github.io/vipps-partner-api/#/Vipps%20Product%20Orders/orderProduct).

 ## Questions?